-Once you've storyboarded your scenes, you need to do a location scout to find the right locations to shoot them.
+Once you've storyboarded your scenes, you need to do a location scout to find the right places to shoot them.
 You might be shooting on a studio sound-stage, in which case you will need to find out about availability as early as possible as shooting may last for weeks if not months.
 Getting this in order will give you time to focus on organising sets and other important elements.

 You'll probably need to shoot outdoors as well, which means you'll have to factor in things like the weather, power sources and permits for shooting.
 You will also have to figure out if you number of other things, like whether you will need a production base there, how accessible the location is for equipment and if there are enough hotels nearby to host the entire crew.

 The Final Touches in Preproduction